decentralized-authority/tos/node_pilot_tos.md

 ### Nature of the Service

-1. Node Pilot Cloud is a **noncustodial service**.
+1. Node Pilot is a **noncustodial service**.
 You are solely responsible for protecting and  maintaining all information pertaining to your account, including but not limited to the private keys  of your nodes;

 2. **Backups** - You are solely responsible for backing up and safely storing your config settings and  files, and your password(s) (The Node Pilot GUI makes it easy to download your config files which  are the backup for your nodes);